Furlanis/test/SAFIRA.md

 **A Continuously Evolving Narrative:**
 The story doesn't end with a single victory or defeat.
-After facing Safira in her hideout and resolving all her encounters, each player concludes their character's personal story arc.
+After facing Safira in her hideout, each player concludes their character's personal story arc.
 Did you successfully thwart Safira's plans and achieve your own ambitions?
-If so, carry a fragment of your triumph into a fresh adventure, weaving a continuous tapestry of interconnected encounters!
+If so, carry a fragment of your triumph into a fresh adventure.
-But if Safira manages to evade your grasp and realize her own intentions, a new chapter begins, offering fresh challenges and possibilities.
+And if Safira manages to evade your grasp and realize her own intentions, a new chapter begins, offering fresh challenges and possibilities.

 **Key Features:**
 **Generative Storytelling:** No two games are ever the same.
 (Like really, it's not possible!)